Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 Embed from Getty Images

 Sophia wore a dress of silver lame covered in layers of heirloom Bruges lace and tulle.
-The dress itself was rather simple in design, with fitted three-quarter-length sleeves, a flared skirt, and a jewel neckline.
+The dress was rather simple in design, with fitted three-quarter-length sleeves, a flared skirt, and a jewel neckline.
 The twenty-foot-long white lame and organza train extended from the neck of the dress.

 The dress was designed by Jean Desses, a French designer of Greek heritage and a favorite of Queen Frederica.
 The choice of a designer located in neither Greece nor Spain caused an uproar, which Sophia attempted to soothe by requesting the dress be cut in Paris and assembled in Athens by a Greek seamstress.
 Desses also designed most of the pieces of Sophia’s trousseau.